jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

       - limit access physically and logically
       - restrict code to only essential apps
       - log all activity

 - 3.5.6 Cloud-based systems (e.g., Software as a Service (SaaS), Infrastructure as a Service (IaaS), Platform as a Service (PaaS))
   - **Software as a Service (SaaS)**: provides fully functional apps typically accessible via a web browser
   - **Platform as a Service (PaaS)**: provide consumers with a computing platform, including hardware, operating systems, and a runtime environment
   - **Infrastructure as a Service (IaaS)**: provide basic computing resources like servers, storage, and networking
     - note that the cloud service provider providing the least amount of maintenance and security is the IaaS model
   - **Cloud-based systems**: on-demand access to computing resources available from almost anywhere
     - Cloud's primary challenge: resources are outside the org’s direct control, making it more difficult to manage risk
     - Orgs should formally define requirements to store and process data stored in the cloud
     - Focus your efforts on areas that you can control, such as the network entry and exit points (i.e. firewalls and similar security solutions)
     - All sensitive data should be encrypted, both for network communication and data-at-rest
     - Use centralized identity access and management system, with multifactor authentication
     - Customers shouldn’t use encryption controlled by the vendor, eliminating risks to vendor-based insider threats, and supporting destruction using cryptographic erase
-  - **Community cloud**: the cloud enviornment is maintained, used, and paid for as a shared benefit by associated users or organizations; benefits might include collaboration, data exchange, and cost savings compared to private or public clouds
+  - **Community cloud**: the cloud environment is maintained, used, and paid for as a shared benefit by associated users or organizations; benefits might include collaboration, data exchange, and cost savings compared to private or public clouds
   - **Cryptographic erase**: methods that permanently remove the cryptographic keys
   - Capture diagnostic and security data from cloud-based systems and store in your SIEM system
   - Ensure cloud configuration matches or exceeds your on-premise security requirements